 This often indicates releasing or concluding karmic patterns which have defined the structure of “consciousness” in the previous life cycles, whereas a direct Saturn usually shows the acquirement of new conditionings which would then be carried over to (and to a degree, define) the structure of “consciousness” in future lifetimes.
 Another possibility is that one might have been over-disciplined or under-disciplined in constructing one’s legacy in previous cycles, and has now been given a second chance to build a life of realism and integrity.

-This may indicate that the soul is carrying over a degree of inconsistency, excessive detachment, or inability to detach with regards to the nature of human love, the imperfection implied in human condition, or the individuation process.
-In this lifetime, therefore, the soul is to re-cut herself from the unconscious patterns of thought carved in prior life cycles, and re-approach such notions without falling into extremes.
-A direct Uranus, however, would usually indicate that one is more prepared to detach when necessary, or that new unconscious patterns of thought would be etched unto one’s soul in the current life time to be carried over to future incarnations.
+This may indicate that the soul is carrying over a degree of inconsistency, excessive detachment, or inability to detach with regards to the nature of human love, the imperfection implied in the human condition or the individuation process.
+In this lifetime, therefore, the soul is to re-cut herself from the unconscious patterns of thought carved in prior life cycles and re-approach such notions without falling into extremes.
+A direct Uranus, however, would usually indicate that one is more prepared to detach when necessary, or that new unconscious patterns of thought would be etched unto one’s soul in the current lifetime to be carried over to future incarnations.